trevorstephens/gplearn/doc/advanced.rst

     :align: center

-Until all of the computation in Threads 1, 2 & 3 have completed, the next generation is not yet complete, and the next step must wait for them all to complete.
+Until all of the computation in Threads 1, 2 & 3 have completed, the next generation must wait for them all to complete.

 Spinning up all these extra processes in parallel is not free.
 There is a substantial overhead in running `gplearn` in parallel and because of the iterative nature of evolution one should test whether there is any advantage from doing so for your problem.
 In many cases the overhead of creating extra processes will exceed the savings of running in parallel.

-In general large populations or large populations can benefit from parallel processing.
+In general large populations or large programs can benefit from parallel processing.
 If you have small populations and keep your programs small however, you may actually have your runs go faster on a single thread!

 .. currentmodule:: gplearn